twse/bobsgame-extras/Third-Party Notices.md

 ## For use of DOOM
 © 2016 id Software, LLC, a ZeniMax Media company.
 Bethesda, Bethesda Softworks, ZeniMax and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the U.S. and/or other countries.
 DOOM, id, id Software, id Tech and related logos are registered trademarks or trademarks of id Software LLC in the U.S. and/or other countries.

+See the credits in the game for lead developers and many other developers.

 ## For use of Excel
 Copyright © 1987-2019 Microsoft Corporation.
 All rights reserved.